Skip to content

 pip install cirro

-Upon first use, the Cirro client will ask if you would like to save your login information and give you a link to authenticate.
-Open the link in your web browser and then select your institution and enter your username and password.
+Upon first use, the Cirro client will ask you what Cirro instance to use and if you would like to save your login information.
+It will then give you a link to authenticate through the web browser.

-If you ever need to change your credentials after this point, you can clear your saved login information by removing the ~/.cirro/token.dat file from your system or by running cirro configure and selecting "No" when it asks if you'd like to save your login information.
+If you ever need to change your credentials or Cirro instance after this point, you can clear your saved login information by removing the ~/.cirro/token.dat file from your system or by running cirro configure and selecting "No" when it asks if you'd like to save your login information.

 Command-Line Interface